DimitriKenne/CryptoFuturesBot/README.md

     * **Triple Barrier Method (triple_barrier)**: A robust technique that defines profit, loss, and time barriers.
 Labels are assigned based on which barrier is hit first within a forward-looking window.
 This strategy supports dynamic barrier levels adjusted by market volatility (e.g., Average True Range - ATR) for adaptive risk management.

-    * **Directional Ternary Strategy (directional_ternary)**: A simpler approach that labels based on a predefined percentage price change within a forward window.
-A positive change exceeding the threshold results in a 'Long' label, a negative change below the threshold results in a 'Short' label, and anything in between is 'Neutral'.

-    * **Max Return Quantile Strategy (max_return_quantile)**: This strategy identifies "significant" price movements by analyzing the maximum favorable excursion within a forward window.
-It assigns 'Long' or 'Short' labels if the maximum future return (or inverse for shorts) falls within a specified quantile of historical returns, indicating a strong potential move.
+* **Net Forward Return Quantile Strategy (net_forward_return_quantile)**: This strategy labels based on the *net* percentage return (accounting for fees and slippage) over a forward window.
+It assigns 'Long' or 'Short' labels if the net future return exceeds a specific quantile threshold for positive or negative movements, ensuring signals target genuinely profitable moves.

-    * **EMA Return Percentile Strategy (ema_return_percentile)**: A custom strategy that combines Exponential Moving Average (EMA) based trend analysis with percentile thresholds for future returns.
-It assigns labels based on the price's position relative to the EMA and whether the future return exceeds a certain percentile, aiming to capture trend-aligned, significant movements.
+    * **Future Range Dominance Strategy (future_range_dominance)**: This strategy identifies labels based on the ratio of the highest potential net profit in one direction (long or short) to the highest potential net profit in the *opposite* direction within a forward window.
+It assigns 'Long' or 'Short' labels if one direction's potential net profit significantly dominates the other, and both meet a minimum profitability threshold, aiming for high-conviction, directional moves.

-    * **Label Propagation Smoothing**: All strategies incorporate a configurable min_holding_period to smooth raw labels.
+    * **Label Propagation Smoothing**: All strategies incorporate a configurable **`min_holding_period`** to smooth raw labels.
 This ensures that a generated signal persists for a minimum number of bars, which helps to filter out high-frequency noise and create more stable, actionable training targets for the models.

 * **Comprehensive Logging**: Detailed, rotating logging for all stages of bot operation, backtesting, and data processing, facilitating debugging and performance monitoring.